The Sustainable Procurement Duty, outlined in the Procurement Reform (Scotland) Act 2014, requires you to think about how you can improve the:

 Fair Work practices are actions an employer adopts for the benefit of its workers.
 They are above the minimum legal requirements and reflect the five dimensions of the Fair Work Framework.

-When developing any procurement exercise, you must do so in line with the Statutory Guidance on Addressing Fair Work Practices, including the Living Wage, in Procurement.
+When developing any procurement exercise, you must do so in line with Statutory Guidance.
 This requires you to consider how to address Fair Work practices in all procurement exercises before you start your procurement.

 To support this Best Practice Guidance and a Toolkit have been developed to offer additional guidance and practical tools for public bodies and suppliers.
 Guidance has been embedded throughout the Procurement Journey.